 string strPlayerName

-Hungarian notation is an older convention and is not commonly used in Unity development.
+Hungarian notation is an older convention and is not common in Unity development.

 Consider these rules for your variables and fields: